 JJ Thomson developed his tube just slightly earlier than

-experiments.
+early experiments.
 Although Thomson's type of deflection is

 used in many CRT designs, the common name in most

 European country's is still Braun tube.

 J.J.
 Thomson in the Cavendish Lab